 13. Take advantage of available apps

-There are also calendar apps that help us keep events and appointments organized.
-Examples include Cozi, There are food apps like How to cook everything, that help us find interesting recipes whenever we feel that our families are tired of eating the same kinds of food.
+Calendar apps help us keep events and appointments organized.
+A great example of such an app is Cozi.
+There are food apps like How to cook everything, that helps us find interesting recipes whenever we feel that our families are tired of eating the same kinds of food.

 14. Do not overschedule your family

 Sit down with your family and decide which things are truly important and sign up for those.
-Keeping things simple and prioritizing the things that are truly important helps save time.
+Keeping things simple and prioritizing the things that are truly important is a great time saving tip for working moms.

 15. Have some mommy time

 Mums are generally really busy people, but if a mom doesn’t know how to manage her time, things can get a bit overwhelming for them.
-With these hacks, life becomes a bit simple.
+With these time saving tips for mums, life becomes a bit simple.
 Try them out and let me know what works for you!